-Liquid lenses, are a type of optical lens that utilizes an electronically controlled liquid droplet to change its shape and hence alter its focal length.
-These lenses are based on electrowetting technology, which involves manipulating the surface tension of a conductive liquid droplet by applying an electric field.
+Liquid lenses, are a type of optical lens that have a tunable focal length by shaping a liquid electronically.
+These lenses can be based on voice coil actuation, or based on electrowetting technology, which involves manipulating the surface tension of a conductive liquid droplet by applying an electric field.

-The core component of a liquid lens is a transparent container filled with two immiscible liquids, typically water and oil, with the conductive liquid droplet residing between them.
+The core component of an electrowetting-based is a transparent container filled with two immiscible liquids, typically water and oil, with the conductive liquid droplet residing between them.
 The droplet acts as a lens by controlling the curvature of its surface.
 By applying voltage to the conductive droplet, the shape of the droplet can be modified, allowing for adjustments in the focal length.

 One of the significant advantages of liquid lenses is their ability to change focus rapidly and smoothly, making them suitable for applications such as image stabilization, barcode scanning, and auto-focus in cameras and microscopes.
 They offer a compact and robust alternative to traditional mechanical lens systems.